Have you ever wondered if you have the right amount of super for your age?

 So, while super isn’t something you should put on the backburner, don’t panic if you have less than the official recommendations as super isn’t a ‘one size fits all’ situation.
 If you think your super could use a boost, here are a few realistic ways to enhance your future savings:

 - Take control of your super – It’s a good idea to review your super fund’s fees and performance regularly.
-Generally, the higher the fees, the more money you’ll have left over at retirement.
-When looking at the investment performance of a super fund, Moneysmart4 reckons people should compare long-term returns over at least 5 years.
+Even small differences in both investment performance and fees and costs can have a substantial impact on your long-term returns.
+When looking at the investment performance of a super fund, Moneysmart3 reckons people should compare long-term returns over at least 5 years.